 - 1 Maggi noodle soup mix

-- or 1 teaspoon coarsely ground cumin and 1/2 teaspoon coarsely ground coriander seeds (my preference)
+- 1 teaspoon coarsely ground cumin and 1/2 teaspoon coarsely ground coriander seeds (my preference)

 - Make sure there are no foreign bodies in your peas.
-Wash carefully and pour 4 to 6 cups of water along with peas in a large pot.
-We use what we call a dutch pot, it's similar to the ancient kettle pot but without the handle and the feet.
+Wash carefully and pour 4 to 6 cups of water along with the peas in a large pot.
+We use what we call a dutch pot; it's similar to the ancient kettle pot, but without the handle and the feet.

 - Put your peas to boil on medium high, add smashed garlic and pimento seeds and cover pot.
-Let peas boil for about 20 minutes than add another cup of tap water (we call this sinking the peas).
-As the peas boil and the water is reduced add more.
-Keep checking the peas so you know when they are tender but nut fully cooked.
+Let peas boil for about 20 minutes, then add another cup of tap water (we call this sinking the peas).
+As the peas boil and the water is reduced, add more.
+Keep checking the peas so you know when they are tender but not fully cooked.

-- While the peas is being cooked put 3 cups of water to boil.
-Cut your pigs tail into chunks (cut them in the joint) and wash them briefly under running water.
+- While the peas are being cooked, put 3 cups of water to boil.
+Cut your pig's tail into chunks (cut them in the joint) and wash them briefly under running water.
 Don't cut them too small or too big.
-When the water boils place pigs tail in a heat proof container and pour on the boiling water and cover.
-Let sit for about half hour or until you need it.
+When the water boils, place the pig's tail in a heatproof container and pour on the boiling water and cover.
+Let sit for about 30 minutes or until you need it.

-- When the peas are tender but not soft, drain the pigs tail and add to peas.
-Let cook until both pigs tail and peas are cooked.
-Pigs tail should be firm not mushy.
-Refill water to 3/4 way in pot if needed and bring to a boil again.
+- When the peas are tender but not soft, drain the pig's tail and add to peas.
+Let cook until both pig's tail and peas are cooked.
+The pig's tail should be firm not mushy.
+Refill water to 3/4 way up the pot if needed and bring to a boil again.

-- Add your washed thyme, smashed scallion and your green scotch bonnet pepper to your pot and cover.
-Bring to a boil then turn flames down to medium.
-Before adding any seasonings please taste your soup.
-I personally prefer without the soup mixes.
-I like the cumin and coriander option or plain depending on the flavor of the pigs tail.
+- Add your washed thyme, smashed scallion, and your green Scotch bonnet pepper to your pot and cover.
+Bring to a boil, then turn flames down to medium.
+Before adding any seasonings, please taste your soup.
+I personally prefer it without the optional soup mixes.
+I like using the cumin and coriander option or just keeping it plain, depending on the flavor of the pig's tail.

-- If salt is needed flavor to taste.
-You must let soup simmer for another 30 - 45 minutes, stirring consonantly.
-Don't worry if the potato has mashed that will make the soup thicker and richer.
+- If salt is needed, flavor to taste.
+You must let the soup simmer for another 30 to 45 minutes, stirring constantly.
+Don't worry if the potato gets mashed; that will make the soup thicker and richer.

-- You will know when the soup is done when it is rich and thick and all the flavos have come together.
+- You will know when the soup is done when it is rich and thick and all the flavors have come together.
+Enjoy!